clc14/ELLIS/README.md

 - 4GB+ of memory
 - 80GB+ of disk space

+This installer has been tested with the following versions of CentOS:

+- 7.2 (1511)
+- 7.3 (1611) *currently testing*

-You will also require an installation image for the enterprise Linux OS of your choice (either CentOS 7 or RHEL 7) in order to build your local repository and to use in order to install your lab VMs.
+You will also require an installation image for the enterprise Linux OS of your choice (either [CentOS](https://www.centos.org/download/) or [RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) in order to build your local repository and to use in order to install your lab VMs.

 ##Setup and Installation

 The setup process is pretty simple:

-1. Perform a clean install of CentOS 7.2 on your lab host/station, either as a "Minimal Install" (for a headless lab server) or "Server with GUI" (if you intend to use the lab server as your lab station). **NOTE:** Do not provision a separate /home partition.
+1. Perform a clean install of CentOS on your lab host/station, either as a "Minimal Install" (for a headless lab server) or "Server with GUI" (if you intend to use the lab server as your lab station). **NOTE:** Do not provision a separate /home partition.
 You will need the majority of your disk space to be available under /var/lib/libvirt (for your VM disks).

-2. Update the CentOS 7.2 install via `yum -y update`.
+2. Update the CentOS install via `yum -y update`.
 Reboot if necessary.

 3. Log into your lab server (as root) and copy the `ellis.sh` script to your server (under /root or elsewhere).